c-giordano/nanoAOD-tools/index.md

 cd python/postprocessing
 python submit_condor.py -f v0 -d TT_Mtt_2016
 ```

 ### Makeplot
 In the repository you can also find a macro to produce the histograms for your final fit from the output of the previous steps.
 This macro is _makeplot.py_, it is located in _python/postprocessing_ folder and it uses the class _variabile.py_ (stored in the same folder) and the official CMS macro for the plot style (_CMS\_lumi.py_).
 **You need to customise** to your use case this macro to make it work correctly with your samples, input folder, years and categories.

--You can use this macro to merge all the parts files produced by Condor, apply the luminosity weights and merge the components of a samples:
+- You can use this macro to merge all the parts files produced by Condor, apply the luminosity weights and merge the components of a samples:
 ```
 python makeplot.py --merpart --lumi --mertree
 ```
 This command should be used only ones.
 The parts files are not removed nor overwritten.

--Now you are ready to produce histograms and stack plots:
+- Now you are ready to produce histograms and stack plots:
 ```
 python makeplot.py -p -s --sel -S noSyst/all/name_syst -C "some requirement"
 ```